 When considering the Designated Student Paradox, recognizing that the student's inference is not instantaneous allows us to identify the hidden use of R and see where the reasoning goes awry.
 There are numerous challenges to logical omniscience in the literature on epistemic logic; however, to my knowledge none have come from the literature on the Surprise Examination Paradox.
 In fact, all formal discussions of the Surprise Examination Paradox in static epistemic logic assume synchronic logical omniscience.
 To be fair, most Surprise Examination scholars explicitly recognize that the assumption of synchronic logical omniscience is problematic in general-nonetheless, such authors seem to think that in this specific case, the reliance of logical omniscience use is innocuous.
-So, it is interesting that the consideration Paradox gives us independent reason to doubt synchronic logical omniscience.
+So, it is interesting that the consideration of the Designated Student Paradox and its relation to the Surprise Examination Paradox gives us independent reason to doubt synchronic logical omniscience.

-- 1. Quine, "On a so-called paradox", Mind, 245, 1953, 54-67. - 2.
+- References - 1.
+Quine, "On a so-called paradox", Mind, 245, 1953, 54-67. - 2.
 Sorensen, "Recalcitrant variations on the prediction paradox", Australasian Journal of Philosophy, 69, 1982, 355-362.